KarinMalka1/OOP-Procedural-World-PEPSE/README.md

-Q1) To implement the Avatar, we created a dedicated pepse.world.avatar package containing the Avatar and EnergyMeter classes.
-The Avatar class extends GameObject and handles physics, input processing, and movement logic.
-To adhere to clean code principles, we separated the UI logic into the EnergyMeter class.
-The relationship between them is maintained via a functional callback (Consumer<Float>); the Avatar triggers this callback whenever its internal energy state changes, allowing the EnergyMeter to update the display without the Avatar holding a direct reference to the UI object.
+## Avatar & Energy System
+**Package:** `pepse.world.avatar`

+To implement the Avatar and adhere to clean code principles, we separated the logic into two main classes:
+* **`Avatar`**: Extends `GameObject` and handles physics, input processing, and movement logic.
+* **`EnergyMeter`**: Manages and encapsulates the UI logic.

+**State Management & Animation:**
+State changes were designed by monitoring the Avatar's velocity and input within the `update()` loop.
+We distinguished between four main physical states:

+1. **Idle**: No velocity.
+2. **Running**: Horizontal velocity.
+3. **Jumping/Falling**: Vertical velocity.
-We designed state changes by monitoring the Avatar's velocity and input within the update() loop.
-We distinguished between four main states: Idle (no velocity), Running (horizontal velocity), Jumping/Falling (vertical velocity), and Flying (triggered by specific key combinations).
-Based on these conditions, we dynamically swapped the object's Renderable (animation) to visually reflect the current physical state, ensuring immediate feedback to the player.
+4. **Flying**: Triggered by specific key combinations.

+Based on these conditions, we dynamically swapped the object's `Renderable` (animation) to visually reflect the current physical state, ensuring immediate feedback to the player.

+**Energy System & UI Decoupling:**
-Energy is modeled as a numeric value (0-100) managed internally by the Avatar.
+* Energy is modeled as a numeric value (0-100) managed internally by the `Avatar`.
 It depletes during flight and regenerates while idle.
-We avoided tight coupling by passing a callback function from the EnergyMeter to the Avatar upon initialization.
+* **Callback Mechanism:** We avoided tight coupling by passing a functional callback (`Consumer<Float>`) from the `EnergyMeter` to the `Avatar` upon initialization.
-When the energy value changes, the Avatar invokes this callback, which updates the text on the EnergyMeter.
-Additionally, the meter includes visual logic to change the text color to red when energy drops below 20%, providing an intuitive warning to the user.
+* Whenever the internal energy state changes, the `Avatar` invokes this callback.
+This allows the `EnergyMeter` to update the display text without the `Avatar` holding a direct reference to the UI object.
+* **Visual Warnings:** The meter includes visual logic to change the text color to red when energy drops below 20%, providing an intuitive warning to the user.

+## Flora & Environment
+**Package:** `pepse.world.trees`

-Q2) The pepse.world.trees package was implemented using a separation of concerns between generation and object behavior.
-The Flora class acts as the manager, determining tree positions based on the terrain height and a deterministic seed.
-It delegates the construction of individual trees to the Tree class, which assembles Leaf and Fruit objects.
-The Leaf class manages its own wind simulation using scheduled transitions, while the Fruit class handles collision logic to restore the Avatar's energy.
+The flora system was implemented using a strict separation of concerns between generation and object behavior:
+* **`Flora`**: Acts as the manager.
+It determines tree positions based on the terrain height and a deterministic seed, delegating the construction of individual trees to the `Tree` class.
+* **`Tree`**: Responsible for assembling `Leaf` and `Fruit` objects.
+* **`Leaf`**: Manages its own wind simulation using scheduled transitions.
+* **`Fruit`**: Handles collision logic to restore the Avatar's energy.

+## Infinite World Generation
-Q3) We introduced a new class, InfiniteWorld, to handle the procedural generation of terrain and trees.
-This class monitors the Avatar's position and dynamically loads new "chunks" of the world while removing distant objects to maintain performance.
+We introduced a new class, **`InfiniteWorld`**, to handle the procedural generation of terrain and trees seamlessly.
+* This class actively monitors the Avatar's position.
+* It dynamically loads new "chunks" of the world while removing distant objects to maintain optimal performance and memory usage.

+## API & Architecture Updates
-Q4) We made several changes to the API to support the new features.
-In the Avatar class, we added the public method addEnergy(float amount) to allow external objects (like Fruits) modify the avatar's energy state safely.
-In the Sky class, we added a new static method, createSkyObjects, to separate the creation of the static background from dynamic elements like clouds and birds.
+We made several changes to the API to effectively support the new features:
+* **`Avatar`**: Added the public method `addEnergy(float amount)` to allow external objects (like `Fruit`s) to modify the avatar's energy state safely.
+* **`Sky`**: Added a new static method, `createSkyObjects`, to cleanly separate the creation of the static background from dynamic environmental elements like clouds and birds.